weecology/updating-data/content/githubactions/adddata/_index.md

 ---
 date: 2016-04-09T16:50:16+02:00
-title: Add data
+title: Add Data
 weight: 6
 pre: "<b>6. </b>"
 ---

-1. Add the initial version of your data to `data.csv` file in a `data` folder.
-For example, you can copy [this data](/sample-data/data.csv) into `data/data.csv` in your copy of the template:
+1. Add the initial version of your data to `data.csv` file in a `data-raw/` folder.
+For example, you can copy [this data](/sample-data/data.csv) into `data-raw/data.csv` in your copy of the template:

 | period | BA | DM | DO | DS | NA. | OL | OT | PB | PE | PF | PH | PI | PL | PM | PP | RF | RM | RO | SF | SH | SO |
 |--------|----|----|----|----|-----|----|----|----|----|----|----|----|----|----|----|----|----|----|----|----|----|